Scalise Presses Fauci, CDC: Tell Biden He’s ‘Violating’ CDC Guidance at Border

 “Is there an exemption for people who come here illegally to this guidance?”
 Scalise asked.

-In some instances, the federal government is funding air and bus travel for illegal migrants to their final destination within the country.
+Department of Homeland Security Secretary Alejandro Mayorkas confirmed during a hearing in March that the department was releasing illegal migrants it had apprehended into the interior of the country without first testing them for coronavirus.

-Furthermore, Department of Homeland Security Secretary Alejandro Mayorkas confirmed during a hearing in March that the department was releasing illegal migrants it had apprehended into the interior of the country without first testing them for coronavirus.
+In some instances, moreover, the federal government is funding air and bus travel for illegal migrants to their final destination within the country.

 Walensky said, “Everybody coming into the United States by air is supposed to have a test one to three days before coming—” Scalise interjected, “Well, let me just advise you that the director of Homeland Security has testified that that’s not happening.”